i3z101/accendo-backend-test/README.md

 - This project implements a middleware called authorization to check the authority of the user
 - This repository contains the database ERD
 - This repository contains the required collection of postman
-- This project implements docker & docker compose
+- This project implements docker & docker compose.

 # -----------------------
 ## Features